Contributed By Clifford Chance

 Polish law provides for three types of employment contracts, based on the period for which the contract is concluded:

 Regarding a probationary period, the purpose of this contract is to verify an employee's suitability for the given position.
-It may be no longer than three months and, in principle, only once in relation to an employee and the position.
+It may be concluded for no longer than three months and, in principle, only once in relation to a specific position.

-Employees may be part-time or full-time and there are no minimum working hours.
-However, the law provides for maximum hours of eight hours a day and 40 hours a week.
+Employees may work full-time or part-time and there are no minimum working hours.
+However, the law provides for the maximum hours of eight hours a day and 40 hours a week.
 These limits may be modified based on the system and work time schedule adopted.
-The employer must ensure minimum periods of uninterrupted rest; ie, a minimum of 11 hours per day and 35 hours once a week.
+However, the average weekly working time may not exceed 48 hours in a settlement period.
+The employer must ensure minimum periods of uninterrupted rest – ie, a minimum of 11 hours per day and 35 hours once a week.

-Overtime work is, in principle, permitted for the employer's justified needs or a rescue action.
-Overtime should not exceed 150 hours annually, but the employer may modify this to up to 416 hours.
+Overtime work is, in principle, permitted for the employer's justified needs or the need to carry out a rescue action.
+Overtime should not exceed 150 hours annually, but the employer may modify this limit to up to 416 hours per annum.

-For overtime work, employees are entitled to their regular remuneration plus 50% or 100%.
-The higher addition applies if overtime work is performed at night, on a Sunday or a holiday, or on a day off granted to an employee for work on a Sunday or holiday, and also for every overtime hour exceeding the weekly working hours.
-In place of remuneration, the employer may grant the employee time off.
+For overtime work, employees are entitled to their regular remuneration plus an addition of 50% or 100% of their salary, depending on the day the overtime was worked.
+The higher addition applies if overtime work is performed at night, on a Sunday or a holiday, or on a day off granted to an employee for work on a Sunday or holiday, and also for every hour of overtime exceeding the weekly limit of working hours (ie, 48 hours).
+Instead of remuneration, employees may also be granted time off for overtime work.

 Employment contracts may be terminated with or without notice or by means of a termination agreement.
 The notice period depends on the type of contract and the duration of employment.
 For employment contracts for a fixed term and an indefinite term, the notice period is: